top of page

 A woman arrives having been diagnosed with PCOS years earlier.
 She was put on the contraceptive pill to regulate her periods.
 Maybe metformin for insulin resistance.
 She was told to exercise more and eat less.

 Her periods are "regular" now — artificially, because the pill creates a withdrawal bleed, not a true cycle.
-Her underlying hormonal dysfunction has not been touched.
+Her underlying hormonal dysfunction has not been addressed.
 The moment she comes off the pill to try for a baby, everything returns — the irregular cycles, the acne, the fatigue, the weight that won't shift.

 This is not a failure of the woman.
 It is a failure of an approach that treats symptoms without investigating root causes.